pratham-garg-456/OPS145-SLG/Week 05/Question.md

 ### Q17.
 Try to delete any of the files within the 'IWill' directory.
 ### Q18.
 Give everyone the permission to only read the 'IWill' directory.
 ### Q19.
 Try to view the contents of the 'IWill' directory along with all the details.
 ### Q20.
-Try to view the contents of the 'Patience' file using the 'cat' command.
+Try to view the contents of the 'Patience' or (if you rename the file earlier use that name) file using the 'cat' command.
 ### Q21.
 Give everyone permission to only execute the 'IWill' directory.
 ### Q22.
 Try to view the contents of the 'IWill' directory.
 ### Q23.
 Try to view the permissions  (details) of the 'Persistence' file.